Everybody Get Up (Five song)

 "Everybody Get Up" is a song by British boy band Five.
 It was released on 31 August 1998 as the fourth single from their self-titled debut album (1998).
 The song was written by Five, Herbie Crichlow, Alan Merrill and Jake Hooker and produced by Denniz Pop and Jake Schulze.
-Merrill and Hooker are credited as songwriters because the track contains samples from Joan Jett's "I Love Rock 'n' Roll".
+Merrill and Hooker are credited as songwriters because the track contains samples from Joan Jett's version of "I Love Rock 'n' Roll".
 "Everybody Get Up" has received a gold certification for sales and streams of over 400,000 units in the United Kingdom, where it peaked at number two on 6 September 1998.
 Worldwide, the song topped the New Zealand Singles Chart and reached the top five in Australia, Ireland, Spain, and Sweden.